 Let's try extending the above tanh-regression with a hidden tanh layer using the same learning rate as before:

-As you might have figured out by now, only the identity
+As you might have figured out by now, only the identity and tanh

 activation functions work with negative-valued output.
 However, it's enough to